powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 ### EquivalentInjection

-The mapping of a CGMES `EquivalentInjection` depends on its location relative to the boundary area.
+The mapping of an `EquivalentInjection` depends on its location relative to the boundary area.

 If the `EquivalentInjection` is outside the boundary area, it will be mapped to a PowSyBl `Generator`.